Foreign relations of South Sudan: Diplomatic relations

-Non-members of the UN
+List of countries which South Sudan maintains diplomatic relations with:

 Representation in South Sudan

 The United States upgraded its Juba consulate to an embassy on 9 July 2011, as did France.
 Also Sudan has announced that it plans to open an embassy in Juba, upon independence, while Egypt has announced it intends to convert its existing consulate in Juba into a full embassy.
 The United Kingdom has opened an embassy in South Sudan, as well.

 On 16 September 2011, the ambassadors of the United Kingdom and Norway presented their credentials, the first to do so.
 Credentials were presented on 15 November of that year by Chinese, German and Kenyan ambassadors.

 International organisations

 South Sudan became a member of the United Nations on 13 July 2011.
 It joined the African Union on 27 July 2011.
-It's also a member in: the Inter-Parliamentary Union (IPU), the International Criminal Police Organization (Interpol), the International Development Association (IDA), the International Federation of Red Cross and Red Crescent Societies (IFRCS), the International Fund for Agricultural Development (IFAD), and the International Organization for Migration (IOM).
+It is also a member of: the Inter-Parliamentary Union (IPU), the International Criminal Police Organization (Interpol), the International Development Association (IDA), the International Federation of Red Cross and Red Crescent Societies (IFRCS), the International Fund for Agricultural Development (IFAD), and the International Organization for Migration (IOM).

 South Sudan has also either applied or is in the process of applying to the Common Market for Eastern and Southern Africa, the Commonwealth of Nations, the East African Community, the Intergovernmental Authority on Development, the International Monetary Fund, and the World Bank.
 South Sudan has also been assured membership in the Arab League, should it decide to pursue membership, though it could also opt for observer status. it may also seek membership in the Organisation of Islamic Cooperation, which has expressed interest in giving South Sudan admission despite not being a majority Muslim state.

 On 24 July 2011, President Salva Kiir told the Speaker of the East African Legislative Assembly that he hoped the EAC will consider expediting South Sudan's accession to the supranational organisation.
-South Sudan is considered very likely to join the EAC, but an exact timetable for admission has not yet been mooted publicly.
+South Sudan is considered very likely to join the EAC, but an exact timetable for admission had not yet been mooted publicly.

-South Sudan is observer state of Non-Aligned Movement.
+South Sudan is an observer state of the Non-Aligned Movement.